ibm-cloud-docs/logs-router/logs-router-cli.md

 ### Command options
 {: #settings-update-options}

+`--api-version int`
+:   `backup-metadata-region` : API version for {site.data.keyword.logs_routing_full_notm}} service in the IBM Cloud account.
+Valid values are 1 and 3.
+The default value is 1.
+You can update from 1 to 3 to migrate your service configuration only if you created valid targets and tenants in V1.
+Notice that once you make this udpate, there is no option to got back to version 1.
+For more information, see https://ibm.biz/lr-v3migration).

 `backup-metadata-region`
-:   `backup-metadata-region` is the location where a backup of the metadata for your {{site.data.keyword.logs_routing_full_notm}} configuration is stored.
+:   `backup-metadata-region` is the region that is used to backup the metadata for your {{site.data.keyword.logs_routing_full_notm}} configuration.
+The maximum length is 256 characters.
+The minimum length is 3 characters.

 `default-targets`
-:   `default-targets` is a list of target IDs.
+:   `default-targets` : Targets that receive logs that are not explicitly managed in the IBM Cloud Logs Routing account's routing rules.
+You can define up to 2 targets.
+The minimum number of targets is 0.

 If no routing rules cause logs to be sent to other targets, these targets receive the logs.
 TARGET is a comma-separated list of target IDs.

 `permitted-target-regions`
-:   `permitted-target-regions` is the list of regions that can be used to define a target.
-REGION is a comma-separated list of regions.
-If not specified, any number of regions can be used to define a target.

-    For example, to limit the regions that can be used to define targets to `us-south` and `eu-de`, specify: `--permitted-target-regions us-south,eu-de`.

-    To delete all configured regions, specify `--permitted-target-regions ""`.
+:   `permitted-target-regions` Comma separated list of regions that are supported by {{site.data.keyword.logs_routing_full_notm}} where users can create targets in the account.
+For more information, see https://cloud.ibm.com/docs/logs-router?topic=logs-router-locations.
+The maximum length is 16 regions.
+The minimum length is 0 region.

 `primary-metadata-region`
-:   `primary-metadata-region` is the location where the metadata for your {{site.data.keyword.logs_routing_full_notm}} configuration is stored.
+:   `primary-metadata-region` is used to backup the {{site.data.keyword.logs_routing_full_notm}} metadata.
+The maximum lenghth is 256 characters.
+The minimum length is 3 characters.

-`private-api-endpoint-only`
-:   Specifies whether a private endpoint can be used.
-If `TRUE`, only a private endpoint can be used.
+`private-api-endpoint-only` : Endpoint connectivity supported.
+Set this value to "false" to access the API through the public network.
+Set this value to "true" to access the API through the private network only.

  `help` | `--help` | `-h`